alexajuno/bug-localization-and-report/README.md

 # Bug Localization Using DNN and rVSM

 This project implements a bug localization system that uses both traditional Information Retrieval (rVSM - revised Vector Space Model) and Deep Neural Networks (DNN) to locate source files that need to be fixed given a bug report.
+Additionally, it includes a Sentence-BERT (SBERT) based semantic similarity approach.

 ## Project Structure